 How To Juice Lemons:

-Room-temperature lemons, limes and orange will yield more juice than those that are refrigerated.
+Room-temperature lemons, limes, and orange will yield more juice than those that are refrigerated.

 Store fresh lemon juice in the refrigerator for a week or so.
-NOTE: If I have a large amount of juice to store, I put the juice in ice cube trays and
+NOTE: If I have a large amount of juice to store, I put the juice in ice cube trays and freeze for later use.

 When I am in a hurry, I cut the lemon in half, and then cup one hand under the lemon as squeeze the lemon with the other hand.
 The cupped hand is to catch the seeds.